-- 8.3.3 Concurrent study is defined as allowing a student to register on more than one level of study at the same time, subject to the provisions of Regulations 8.3.4 8.3.9. - 8.3.4 Where concurrent study has been approved as an inherent or necessary feature of a programme (e.g. part-time or accelerated programmes), a student shall be permitted to progress to the next level of the programme without having accumulated all the credits at the previous level if all the following conditions have been met: - (a) the student has accumulated at least 60 credits at the previous level;
+- 8.3.3 Concurrent study is defined as allowing a student to register on more than one level of study at the same time, subject to the provisions of Regulations 8.3.4 8.3.9. - 8.3.4 Where concurrent study has been approved as an inherent or necessary feature of a programme (e.g. part-time or accelerated programmes or Pre-Registration Undergraduate/Masters Nursing programmes), a student shall be permitted to progress to the next level of the programme without having accumulated all the credits at the previous level if all the following conditions have been met: - (a) the student has accumulated at least 60 credits at the previous level;